chilamlol/queue-management-system/README.md

 # Queue Management System

-This is a C++ Qeueu Management System for Hospital, It simulates when a patient are classified in three category:
+This is a C++ Queue Management System for Hospital, It simulates when a patient are classified in three category:
 *  Green
 *  Yellow
 *  Red